-Childhood Psychopathology 0.5 unit
+Childhood Psychopathology

-Prerequisites: PSYC 2222 and a
+Prerequisites: PSYC 2222 and a 0.5 unit of PSYC at the 3000 level

-3000-level course in developmental psychology

 The etiology, manifestations and management of childhood disorders (e.g. autism, learning disabilities, conduct disorders) will be considered from various developmental theoretical perspectives.
 Emphasis will be placed on an understanding of the research contributions critical to each area.